Eyes on Kherson as Ukraine claims bold move on Russians

 Nikopol, which is just across the Dnieper River from the Zaporizhzhia plant, once again came under a barrage of heavy shelling, local authorities said, with a bus station, stores and a children’s library sustaining damage.

+And the city of Zaporizhzhia itself, about 50 kilometers (30 miles) away, was targeted by a Russian missile strike, the Ukraine presidential office said.

-The dangers of an accident are now so high that officials have begun handing out anti-radiation iodine tablets to nearby residents.
+The dangers of a leak are now so high that officials have begun handing out anti-radiation iodine tablets to nearby residents.

-Ukrainian President Volodymyr Zelenskyy reacted to speculation about whether his forces had launched a major counteroffensive by asking in his nightly video address Monday, “Anyone want to know what our plans are?
+Ukrainian President Volodymyr Zelenskyy reacted to speculation in his nightly video address Monday, about whether his forces had launched a major counteroffensive.

+“Anyone want to know what our plans are?
 You won’t hear specifics from any truly responsible person.
 Because this is war.”
-His adviser, Mykhailo Podolyak, cautioned against “super-sensational announcements” about a counteroffensive.

 From the other side, the Moscow-appointed regional leader of Crimea, Sergei Aksyonov, dismissed the Ukrainian assertion of an offensive in the Kherson region as false.
-He said Ukrainian forces have suffered heavy losses in the area.
-And For its part, Russia’s Defense Ministry said its forces had inflicted heavy personnel and military equipment losses on Ukrainian troops.
+He said Ukrainian forces have suffered big losses in the area.
+And for its part, Russia’s Defense Ministry said its forces had inflicted heavy personnel and military equipment losses on Ukrainian troops.

-The Kherson region is just north of the Crimean peninsula that Russia annexed from Ukraine in 2014 to set off a conflict that was frozen until the Feb.
+The Kherson region is just north of the Crimean Peninsula, which Russia annexed from Ukraine in 2014 to set off a conflict that was largely frozen until the Feb.
 24 invasion.

+Otherwise. the attacks and shelling in the rest of eastern and southern Ukraine continued with the dull beat of death and destruction.

+At least nine civilians were killed in more Russian shelling, Ukrainian officials said, from the Black Sea port of Mykolaiv to the northeastern industrial hub of Kharkiv, where five were killed in the city center.

-Yuras Karmanau contributed from Tallinn, Estonia.
+Yuras Karmanau contributed to this report from Tallinn, Estonia.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine